neofinancial/eslint-config-neo/README.md

 **Can I disable the rule on one line in my code, I have a good reason.**

 Yes.
 That's ok.
 Use a single-line disable.

+## Publishing

+1. Update the version in `package.json`
+1. Create a `CHANGELOG` entry
+1. Commit your changes
+1. `npm pack` to see what will be published then delete the `.tgz` file that was created
+1. `npm publish`
+1. Create a release on GitHub.
+Use the version as the tag and release name.
+For example for version `1.0.0` the tag and release name would be `v1.0.0`.
+Add the `CHANGELOG` details to the release.